 Luster and flexibility are some of the features your couch loses due to water and sun damage, this leads to hardening and ultimately breaking apart of the fabric.
 Leather start to peeling, and this is what causes your couch’s finish and color start to come off, fortunately there are amazing ways to make repair damaged leather furniture.
 The following are some DIY steps you can do in order to solve that problem you are having with your pieces of furniture upholstered with leather; if well- executed you can reach to almost imperceptible repair results that will give your couch the opportunity to keep performing at its best.

 How to fix leather couch is peeling?
 Peeling Leather Repair

-How to fix peeling faux leather couch?
+How to fix peeling leather couch?
 Materials & tools required

 - Scrub brush

 - Leather cleaning cloth, or a high- quality microfiber cloth

 - A pair of tweezers

 - Sandpaper (200- grit/ 400-grit)

 - Leather dye